How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Never reviewed patterns across multiple weeks

-Every 4th week, add a “Pattern Review” section.
-Look across the last 4 weeks.
-What repeated?
-What changed?
-What surprised you?
+How to pass: Every 4th week, add a “Pattern Review” section and look across the last 4 weeks asking what repeated, what changed, and what surprised you.

-One founder hit week 12, realizing documentation was too generic.
-“Had good week” appeared 7 times.
-Useless for patterns.
-Rebuilt documentation to be specific: “Closed 2 clients using case study approach” instead of “good week.”
-By week 16, patterns were obvious.
+One founder hit week 12 and realized her documentation was too generic—“had good week” showed up 7 times and was useless for pattern spotting.
+She rebuilt it to be specific, like “closed 2 clients using case study approach” instead of “good week,” and by week 16 the patterns were obvious.

 Week 24: Making Better Decisions Because of Pattern Recognition